filiph/egamebook/dart/docs/manifesto/index.markdown

 > ## Current status
 >
-> The system is being developed alongside with the first true egamebook, called _The Bodega Incident_.
+> The system is being developed along with the first true egamebook, called _The Bodega Incident_.
 >
-> It can already do all the basic stuff and much more, but it doesn’t make sense to release it just yet.
+> Already, it can do all the basic stuff and much more, but it doesn’t make sense to release it just yet.
 The world doesn’t need another ‘okay’ electronic gamebook system.
 It needs a polished system, with a shining example of a gamebook.

 It looks like you can sign up for a mailing list at this point (in case you’re interested in playing – or creating – an egamebook in the future).